Urgent Care for Colds and Flu

 There’s no vaccine against the common cold, but you can lower your risks of getting sick by washing your hands regularly during the cold season.
 The flu vaccine is not mandatory, but being vaccinated every year is a good way to lower your chances of getting sick.
 We offer the flu shot at our urgent care Rockville, MD office, so give us a call if you need to get vaccinated.
 The best time to do this is around August or September, so there’s time for your body to build immunity before the flu season starts.

-Most doctors diagnose a cold or the flu based on your symptoms.
+Most providers diagnose a cold or the flu based on your symptoms.
 For example, the presence of a high fever usually indicates you have the flu, rather than just a cold.
-If there’s any doubt, your doctor can request a “rapid influenza diagnostic test,” which is usually performed by swabbing the back of your nose.
-This type of tests can help determine which viruses your body is carrying, so your doctor can best determine how to treat you.
+If there’s any doubt, your provider can request a “rapid influenza diagnostic test,” which is usually performed by swabbing the back of your nose.
+This type of tests can help determine which viruses your body is carrying, so your provider can best determine how to treat you.

-However, doctors recommend starting treatment as soon as possible after getting sick, so it’s important that you talk to a doctor as soon as you notice the first symptoms.
+However, providers recommend starting treatment as soon as possible after getting sick, so it’s important that you talk to a provider as soon as you notice the first symptoms.
 The longer you wait to start taking antiviral drugs, the slower the results and the higher the risk of complications.